apt-rgap/rgap/README.md

 ## Explainability Example

-For each flagged process, RGAP reports the rule evidence that most influenced the decision:
+For each flagged process, RGAP reports the rule evidence that most influenced the decision.

 ```
 Process: nginx:4821   score: 0.91